District 502 Residency

-If an adjustment (from out-of-district to in-district fees) is requested, at least one of the two items must demonstrate an in-district address for at least 30 days immediately prior to the beginning of the term.
+If an adjustment (from out-of-district to in-district fees) is requested after the term starts, two items must demonstrate an in-district address for at least 30 days immediately prior to the beginning of the term.
 (Students who obtain residence within the district for reasons other than attending College of DuPage are exempt from the 30-day requirement.)

 Questions can be directed to the Registration office, (630) 942-2377.

 Students are classified as out-of-district if their home is within the state of Illinois but outside the College of DuPage district.
 Students are charged tuition according to the out-of-district tuition rate.

 Students are classified as out-of-state if they have not lived within the state of Illinois for at least 30 days prior to the beginning of the semester or have declared their permanent residence to be outside the state of Illinois.
 Students are charged tuition according to the out-of-state tuition rate.